Share

 • Select service: A blend between limited service and full service hotels, these hotels tend to offer more amenities than a limited service hotel but fewer amenities than a full service hotel.6

-While “select-service” is fairly new term within the industry, it is a growing segment because of its catered approach.6,7 The U.S Hotel Appraisals notes that “the select service segment has continued to increase its competitive advantage by offering the in-room amenities of full service hotels while keeping prices low in the absence of a full-spectrum product offering.”
+While 'select-service' is fairly new term within the industry, it is a growing segment because of its catered approach.6,7 The U.S Hotel Appraisals notes that 'the select service segment has continued to increase its competitive advantage by offering the in-room amenities of full service hotels while keeping prices low in the absence of a full-spectrum product offering.'

 Examples include Hilton Garden Inn, Courtyard by Marriott, Best Western, Days Inn, and Clarion. *

 • Extended Stay: A mix between select and limited service, extended stay hotels are designed to attract guests looking to stay for five days or greater.
 Whether its business travelers on extended assignments, families in the midst of a relocation, and others in need of temporary housing, extended stay hotels typically offer discounts for stays and generally quote weekly rates.
+Examples include Extended Stay America, Suburban Extended Stay, Hyatt House, Home2 Suites, and InTown Suites.
+These hotels generally belong under Economy on the chain scale.8

 Want to learn more?
 Read more about the outlook for hotel real estate.